-The flooring throughout is of suspended timber construction.
-No access afforded to any sub floor areas due to their being a flat located directly below.
+Flooring throughout is of suspended timber construction.

+No access afforded to any sub-floor areas due to there being a commercial premises located directly below.

 Internal joinery and kitchen fittings

 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.